Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- directory (string) - id of the context with the directory path;
+- directory (context) - id of the context with the directory path;
-- directory (string) - id of the output context.
+- directory (context) - id of the output context.

 ## lse